mxagar/mxagar.github.io/_posts/2022-10-10-text-generation-rnn-lstm.markdown

 ## Results

-To train the network, I used the [Seinfeld Chronicles Dataset from Kaggle](https://www.kaggle.com/datasets/thec03u5/seinfeld-chronicles), which contains the complete scripts from the [Seinfield TV Show](https://en.wikipedia.org/wiki/Seinfeld).
-To be honest, I've never watched Seinfield, but the conversation does seem to look structurally fine :sweat_smile:
+To train the network, I used the [Seinfeld Chronicles Dataset from Kaggle](https://www.kaggle.com/datasets/thec03u5/seinfeld-chronicles), which contains the complete scripts from the [Seinfeld TV Show](https://en.wikipedia.org/wiki/Seinfeld).
+To be honest, I've never watched Seinfeld, but the conversation does seem to look structurally fine :sweat_smile:

 You can judge it by yourself: